RiteshKSingh1709/flutter_learn/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# learn_flutter
+Learning flutter by doing

+- Creating basic layout in flutter, Aim to learn how to create simple layout and how to maintain states in flutter.
+- Navigation in flutter (both named and unnamed navigation)
+- Creating form element (consisting of toggle buttons, textfield and button and all)
+- Understanding of stateful and stateless widgets
+- Understanding of lifecycle of stateful flutter app.